DataDog/datadog-lambda-python/README.md

 Inferred Spans are spans that Datadog can create based on incoming event metadata.
 Set `DD_INFERRED_SPANS` to `true` to infer spans based on Lambda events.
+Inferring upstream spans is only supported if you are using the [Datadog Lambda Extension](https://docs.datadoghq.com/serverless/libraries_integrations/extension/).
 Defaults to `false`.
 Infers spans for:
 - API Gateway REST events